Raymond Speaker: Provincial politics

 Speaker graduated from the University of Alberta and taught in local schools until 1962.
 In the 1963 Alberta general election he was elected in the rural riding of Little Bow under the banner of the Social Credit Party of Alberta.
 In 1967 he was named to Ernest Manning's cabinet as minister without portfolio, and in 1968 he was named Minister of Health and Social Development and Minister of Personnel.
 In 1969 he became Chairman of the Human Resources Development Authority under Manning's successor, Harry Strom.

 He remained a Social Credit MLA for many years after the party lost power in the 1971 election, usually winning handily even as the party's support ebbed away in the rest of the province.
 When Bob Clark resigned the party leadership in 1980, a few months after losing the 1979 election, Speaker became parliamentary leader of the party and hence Leader of the Opposition.
 However, in 1982, Speaker announced that Social Credit would be sitting out that year's election due to dwindling support for the party.
 A few months earlier, Clark's former seat had been resoundingly lost in a by-election, costing Social Credit official party status.
 Speaker's announcement was disavowed by party officials, and a motion to dissolve the party failed.
 Soon after the election was called, Speaker and Walt Buck resigned from the party and were re-elected as independents.
 Denied funding guaranteed to political parties, Speaker and Buck formed a new right-wing party, the Representative Party of Alberta, and Speaker was elected its leader.
 It styled itself a modern version of Social Credit without the social credit monetary policy, and was intended to be a home for former Socreds.
+Speaker was reelected under his party's banner in 1986.
+While the Representative Party attracted support from a number of former Socred supporters, Buck was the party's only other MLA.

-However, in 1989, Speaker crossed the floor to the Progressive Conservative Association of Alberta.
+However, in 1989, Speaker crossed the floor to the governing Progressive Conservative Association of Alberta.
+He told his riding association that with Getty accepting the Representative Party's main policy plank, a balanced budget, there was no reason to continue in opposition.
 He was re-elected with 70 percent of the vote in 1989, his best showing at the polls.
 Following that election, he was named to the cabinet as Minister of Housing and Urban Affairs.

 Speaker was the last surviving member of the last Socred government, as well as the last parliamentary survivor of the Manning and Strom governments.

 National politics

-Speaker sought and won the nomination of the Reform Party of Canada for the seat of Lethbridge in the federal Paarliament.
+Speaker resigned his provincial seat after winning the nomination of the Reform Party of Canada for the seat of Lethbridge in the federal Parliament.
 He won handily, and served as finance critic and House Leader of the Reform caucus.
 He retired from politics at the 1997 election.